haoeric/haoeric.github.io/index.md

 ------------------

-- The so-caller front page of the internet [Reddit](https://www.reddit.com/r/programming/)
+- The so-called front page of the internet [Reddit](https://www.reddit.com/r/programming/)

 - To be cool, read [Hacker News](https://news.ycombinator.com)